mac1253/drupal-signage/README.md

 7. Click the +Add Field button

-8. In the add in new field dropdown select taxonomy term, then in the text give the field a name, this field will be called Slide Campus.
+8. In the add in new field dropdown select taxonomy term, then in the text give the field a name, this field will be called Slide Campus Ref.
 Click the Save and Continue button

 9. Leave the first dropdown as the default value and change the allowed number of values to unlimited. click Save Field Settings